willbillm/Twooter-client/README.md

 If running npm start does not open your browser and go to the site automatically, in your browser enter the url: 'localhost:3000'.

+Running the app should automatically connect the server to heroku.

 Using the app:

 There are three pages to navigate between: Create user, create post, and view posts.
 Navigate between the pages by clicking the links near the top.